edavis/transmission-fluid/README.md

 2. **Stays current.** As the Transmission developers add more methods and arguments, you'll be able to use them right away instead of waiting for this wrapper to be updated to take advantage of them.

+The only exception to this rule is how timestamps are handled.
+The Transmission RPC returns UNIX epoch timestamps for all fields containing date and time information while transmission-fluid transparently converts these values into UTC `datetime.datetime` objects.

 #### Dashes in keys